 The way I explain it is that a lot of the time I feel like I am just surviving, there is no “off” switch to this post-rape reality so I have learned to take it day by day, step by step.
 I saw this “strength” people were talking about as being closed off, too cautious, guarded.
 I saw minor slip ups in my recover process as huge setbacks.
 My strength was just a defense mechanism, keeping me from ever starting my recovery processes at all.

 During my teacher training I told my yoga teacher my story.
 She and I had a conversation about how I could begin to grow through my experience instead of fighting it.
 A little way into our talk I told her my thoughts on my “strength”.
 She cut me off and looked at the ground, shaking her head, she said “you are so strong, Kae.
 So strong.”
-For the first time ever that those words felt genuine, she truly believed that I was a strong.
+For the first time ever those words felt genuine, she truly believed that I was strong.
 Not strong because I was raped, but because for the first time I am actively trying to recover and because she knows how hard it is for me to let myself feel the emotions that come with being a rape survivor.
 And she is proud of me for trying.
 I thank her so much for that.

 For the first time I really believed that I must be stronger for working through this.